 Research your options

 Life before the Internet meant it was a total crapshoot to reserve campsites at unfamiliar parks.
-Thankfully today we have the power of social media and can read about recent customer experiences at places like Campground Reviews and its accompanying Discussion Forum.
+Thankfully today we have the power of social media and can read about recent customer experiences at places like RV LIFE Campgrounds and its accompanying Discussion Forum.

 What makes this website better than competitors is that its reviews are moderated by actual human beings who can distinguish between real feedback and phony posts by hired help.